 Travel from Pokhara on a day-hike into the foothills of Macchapucchare (Fishtail Mountain).
 Your destination is the charming village of Hemjakot, where you’ll enjoy a traditional Nepali welcome and a delicious home-cooked lunch, as well as the chance to experience rural life in this part of the Himalayas.

 It’s a relatively easy 2-hour hike, and you’ll ascend along stairways cut into the jungle and into the hills below one of Nepal’s most famous peaks.
 The village is surrounded by lush green valleys with a backdrop of distant mountains, giving it a peaceful, serene atmosphere.
-I found that write my essays tasks became a more interesting process for me after being inspired by these landscapes, as after such a journey, the words just seem to flow onto my paper.
+I found that writing my essay tasks became a more interesting process for me after being inspired by these landscapes, as after such a journey, the words just seemed to flow onto my paper.

 The people of Hemjakot are of Tibetan descent and have farmed this land for hundreds of years, but they have truly embraced being part of the Community Homestay Network.
 It gives them the chance to meet and learn about people from all over the world, as well as supporting their income.
 It’s not uncommon for you to be met by various members of the community carrying Tikas and garlands, keen to show you their homes and their way of life.
 You can even help with some of their daily tasks if you’re feeling energetic!